bmcmenamin/fa_kit/README.md

 I've re-written various factor analysis tools for my own use several times over the years, so I'm trying to come up with a single factor analysis package that does everything I want.

 Up next to-do:
-* Tensorflow-based rotations
+* Tensorflow PAF
 * Showing scree plots
-* Pandas input
+* Pandas input and labelling
+* Clean docstrings and readmes
-* Demo scripts
+* Demo notebooks